 We published actions for schools during the coronavirus (COVID-19) outbreak guidance to support schools to welcome back all children from the start of the autumn term.

 Schools should continue to undertake risk assessments and implement the system of controls set out in this guidance.
 These measures provide a framework for school leaders to put in place proportionate protective measures for pupils and staff.
 If schools follow the guidance and maximise control measures, they can be confident they are managing risk effectively.
+Telford & Wrekin Council have updated the Generic school risk assessment and detailed guidance to support the controls needed in the risk assessment that should be considered.

 We would expect schools to ensure any changes required in light of national restrictions are in place as soon as practically possible, and by Monday 9 November at the latest.